antimodular/ofxPCL/README.md

 --------
 * ICP (Interactive Iterative Closest Point):
 taken from http://pointclouds.org/documentation/tutorials/iterative_closest_point.php
 It is an algorithm used to minimize the difference between two clouds of points.
-The example shows how to find the transformation matrix between two point clouds and use it to move cloud A in the same place as cloud B.
+The example shows how to find the transformation matrix between two point clouds and use it to move cloud A in the same place as cloud B. ICP can only finding the transformation matrix when the difference between the two clouds is not too big.

 * PCA (Principal Component Analysis):
 taken from http://pointclouds.org/documentation/tutorials/normal_estimation.php